-Some focus on reducing your appetite, while others focus on restricting calories, carbs or fat.
+Some focus on reducing your appetite, while others restrict calories, carbs, or fat.

-Since all of them claim to be "the best" diet, it can be hard to know which ones are worth trying.
+Since all of them claim to be superior, it can be hard to know which ones are worth trying.

 This article reviews the 9 most popular weight loss diets and the science behind them.